How to Avoid Potentially Dangerous Chemicals in Your Home

-Two chemicals that are found in many types of plastic wrap, cosmetics, soap, and processed food containers may increase the risk of high blood pressure and diabetes in children and teens, according to two new studies from researchers at Langone Medical Center at New York University.
+Two chemicals that are found in many types of plastic wrap, cosmetics, soap, and processed food containers may increase the risk of high blood pressure and diabetes in children and teens, according to two studies from researchers at Langone Medical Center at New York University.

-Even more disturbing, the two chemicals (known as phthalates) have been used more in recent years as a supposedly safer replacement for another type of chemical (called DEHP) that was also found to be harmful to human health.
+The two chemicals (known as phthalates) have been used more in recent years as a supposedly safer replacement for another type of chemical (called DEHP) that was also found to be harmful to human health.

 The two compounds are di-isononyl phthalate (DINP) and di-isodecyl phthalate (DIDP).
 The study examined the safety of the replacement phthalates, which are used to make products stronger, and found that for every tenfold increase in the amount of phthalates consumed by children and teens, there was a 1.1 millimeter increase of mercury in blood pressure.
 In other words, the more phthalates consumed, the higher the blood pressure in children and teens.